 and how all streams stream toward the ocean.

 Pain and strife are parts of life.
-However, there is no shadow without light.
+And from Rumi’s poems about life, we are able to discern that there is no shadow without light.
 Accepting our weakness, darkness and demons, balances our compassion and love for ourselves and others.
 Begin by listening to the universe, for it has much to teach you.